tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM WebSphere Commerce

-The WebSphere Commerce plug-in enables you to do the following on the WebSphere Commerce cells: Download, configure and deploy a server deployment package to a WebSphere Commerce server. **Note:** Use this plug-in to deploy customizations to a WebSphere Commerce instance.
-This plug-in does not provide installation or configuration processes for WebSphere Commerce.
+The WebSphere Commerce plug-in enables you to do the following on the WebSphere Commerce cells: Download, configure and deploy a server deployment package to a WebSphere Commerce server.

 ---

 |Back to ...||IBM WebSphere Commerce |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](WebSphereCommerce/README.md)|[6.1100872](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/WebSphereCommerce/WebSphereCommerce-6.1100872.zip)|